4ndr01d3/pinv-server/data-preparation/README.md

  * *Target Proteins*: Path to the file tha include a list of proteins with uniprot IDs
  * *Output File*: Path to the new file formated to PINV

+It goes thorough the STRING file, maps the IDs to UniProtKB, and filter the network to only include the interactions between the proteins included in the query file.